-> Each week of the term, Learning Support conducts English Language and Statistics skills workshops to help James Cook University Singapore students develop their thinking, writing and statistics skills.
+Learning Support is conducting nine weeks of Academic Skills and Statistics skills workshops to help James Cook University Singapore students develop their thinking, writing and statistics skills.
 Please see schedule below.

 The workshops are free, and are open to James Cook University Singapore students only.

-- conducts workshops along with ELPP teachers on topics such as reading and pronunciation,
+conducts workshops along with ELPP teachers on topics such as reading and pronunciation,

-- works with ELPP teachers who have concerns about their students’ language skills, and
+works with ELPP teachers who have concerns about their students’ language skills, and

-- participates in orientation by conducting activities to welcome newcomers to ELPP.
+participates in orientation by conducting activities to welcome newcomers to ELPP.

 Student-Run Programs That We Facilitate

-EMAS peer tutoring runs from Week 2 to Week 9 of the trimester and is open to all students.
+EMAS peer tutoring runs from Week 2 to Week 9 of the study period and is open to all students.
 The EMAS peer tutors who run this program assist students who need help with English, Mathematics, Accounting and Finance, Statistics and IT.
 The main goal is to help students become academically successful.
 The peer tutors are recommended by lecturers and tutors and we train them to guide students in their learning.
 Students who are unable to go for the peer tutoring sessions can submit requests for ad-hoc sessions at jcu.sg/emasrequest.
 Subject to peer tutor availability, the requests will be attended to within 2-3 working days.

 There are currently no scheduled sessions, but we encourage you to check this page from time to time for updates.